-Last November I was asked to be a panelist at the National Academies Keck Futures Initiative 2013 Conference on the Future of Nuclear Power at the Arnold and Mabel Beckman Center in Irvine, California.
+Last November I was asked to be a panelist at the National Academies Keck Futures Initiative 2013 Conference on the Future of Advanced Nuclear Technologies at the Arnold and Mabel Beckman Center in Irvine, California.
 We were tasked with identifying improvements in technology and other approaches that will ensure the future development and supply of radionuclides and radiopharmaceuticals for diagnostic imaging and therapy in the United States.
 Our team included some of the nation’s most eminent clinicians, radiochemists, nuclear physicists, and one ex-truck washer.

 The other panelists were good fellows all, bright-eyed, energetic, and courteous and deferential to a fault.
 The chairman kicked off the proceedings by asking each of us to state the problem as we saw it.
 Being seated immediately to his left, I went last.
 I took a deep breath and plunged in: